-Pain Physicians NY (Brooklyn, NY) offer unique approach to treatment of Iliotibial Band Syndrome as well as other knee pain causes.
-We are one of the first practices in New York to offer groundbreaking Interstitial Laser Therapy among other advanced procedures.
+Our Brooklyn pain management clinic Pain Physicians NY offer unique approach to treatment of Iliotibial Band Syndrome as well as other knee pain cases.
+We are one of the first practices in New York to offer groundbreaking Stem Cell Therapy, Interstitial Laser Therapy among other advanced procedures.
 Our facility equipped with the most advanced, cutting edge equipment to deal with Iliotibial Band Syndrome.

 Overuse Injury: Swelling and Pain